Chimney Cap

 What Size Chimney Cap Do I Need?

-If you’re looking to buy a chimney cap, you must be aware of the required measurements to make sure the cap completely covers the chimney flue for the best results.
-Since different chimney types have slightly different measuring procedures, let’s discuss each of them separately:
+If you’re looking to buy a chimney cap, you must have proper measurements to make sure the cap completely covers the chimney flue.
+Different chimney types have slightly different measuring procedures.

 Single Flue Chimney